BenSernau/Metroidvania-Pathfinder/README.md

 ## Overview

-This desktop application models video game “dungeon” layouts as unweighted, undirected graphs to evaluate traversal strategies with breadth-first search (BFS) and depth-first search (DFS).
+This desktop application models video game “dungeon” layouts as unweighted undirected graphs to evaluate traversal strategies with breadth-first search (BFS) and depth-first search (DFS).
 The tool outputs traversal steps and reports iteration counts for both types of search.

 ## Problem Definition